Lion-LiHaoyi/Epirus/English.md

 #### Archetype controller

-Effect: prevent skill damage except mine and transfer damage.
+Effect: prevent skill damage except for mine and transfer damage.
 If the total damage is greater than or equal to 3, the damage will be transferred to the player

 Cost: 1Ep